canonical/craft-parts/docs/explanation/filesets.rst

 string containing the name of the fileset and a list of strings containing the file paths.

-When using `YAML`_ syntax to describe a part, the :ref:`filesets` property is used to define filesets.
-This property defines a dictionary that maps the name of each fileset to a list of file paths.

 Filesets are defined for individual parts.
 The scope of each fileset is the part it is defined in.
 Filesets defined in one part cannot be used by another part, and filesets cannot be shared between parts.